Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Non-simplicity for kernel of Calabi and for Hameo

-We will only provide an outline of the proof of the above formula as its derivation is similar to what was done in the proof of Lemma \ref{lem:N-proper-disc-2}.
+We will only provide an outline of the proof of the above formula as its derivation is similar to what was done in Section \ref{sec:disc}.
 Here is the outline: take an appropriate sequence of smoothings $F_n(z)$ of $F(z)$ which coincide with $F$ away from a small neighborhood of $p_-$.
 Then, \eqref{eqn:gk-T'} follows from the following two items \begin{enumerate} \item $\phi^1_{F_n} \xrightarrow{C^0} T'$ and so, by the $C^0$ continuity of $g_k$, we have $g_k(T') = \lim_{n \to \infty} g_k(\phi^1_{F_n}).$ \item using the Lagrangian Control property, one obtains that